tres-framework/conventions/naming-conventions.md

 Naming conventions
 ==================

-*Scroll down for complete example.*
+*Scroll down for complete examples.*

 ## Namespaces
 - Namespaces MUST make use of curly braces.